-Queenstown is far enough south that you may even be able to capture the Aurora Australis, or Southern Lights, on camera if you’re lucky.
+Queenstown is far enough south that you may even be able to capture our famous Southern Lights, the Aurora Australis, on camera.

 Here are some of the best stargazing experiences to try in Queenstown this winter.

 Coronet Peak by Night